panditdhamdhere/Compose/README.md

 ## Vision

 Compose is an effort to apply software engineering principles specifically to a smart contract library.
 Smart contracts are not like other software, so let's not treat them like other software.
-We need to re-evaulate knowledge of programming and software engineering specifically as it applies to smart contracts.
+We need to re-evaluate knowledge of programming and software engineering specifically as it applies to smart contracts.
 Let's really look at what smart contracts are and design and write our library for specifically what we are dealing with.

 What we are dealing with: